itsamib/TunePocket/docs/telegram_bot_setup.md

 ## 3. Enable `start_param` for Deep Linking

 When a user sends a file, we want the bot to open the app with a link to that file.
 This is done via a deep link using the `start_param`.

-1. Send `/mybots` to `BotFather` again and select your bot.
-2. Go to **Bot Settings** -> **Inline Mode**.
-3. Click **Turn on**.
-This allows the bot to be used in any chat and is often a prerequisite for more advanced Web App interactions.
-(While not strictly necessary for our file-sending flow, it's good practice).
-4. The bot logic itself will construct the URL with the `start_param`.
+The bot logic itself will construct the URL with the `start_param`.
+The key is that the Mini App URL should be structured to handle this.
+For Telegram Mini Apps, when a `start_param` is used, Telegram may append it to the URL hash like `https://your-app.com/#tgWebAppStartParam=...`

 ## 4. Sample Python Bot Script